 Come Up With a Debt Repayment Plan

 Keeping your finances organized will help make your debt repayment less stressful.
 Try putting together a debt repayment plan you can stick to.
-Methods like the debt snowball or avalanche method have proven extremely helpful for many debtors.
+The debt snowball or avalanche method have proven extremely helpful for many debtors.

 Pay More Than Your Minimum Payment Due

-To pay off your debt faster, try paying more than your minimum amount due each month.
-When you pay more towards your balance, you may find yourself with lower interest charges moving forward.
+To pay off debt faster, try paying more than the minimum due each month.
+You may have lower interest charges when you pay more towards your balance.

-There are several key differences between revolving credit and installment credit (also known as installment loans) that all borrowers should be aware of.
-Interest rate, funding distribution, and payback schedules are just a few of the major distinctions between installment and revolving credit.
-Once you understand the difference between installment loans vs. revolving credit, you can decide which funding product is better for you.
+There are several key differences between revolving credit and installment credit that all borrowers should be aware of.
+Once you understand the difference between installment loans and revolving credit, you can decide which funding product is better for you.

 What Are Some Different Types of Installment Debt?

-A mortgage loan is funding specifically meant to pay for the borrower’s home.
+- Mortgage Loans — A mortgage loan is funding to purchase a real estate property.
 Mortgages usually come with a variable interest rate, which means rates will cause monthly payments to fluctuate.

-Auto loans are available for borrowers looking to pay for their vehicle.
+- Auto Loans — Car loans are available for borrowers looking to pay for new or used vehicles.
 With auto loans, the equity in the vehicle is what secures the funding.
-So, if a borrower fails to pay back their auto loan, they risk their car being repossessed.
+So, if borrowers fail to repay their auto loan, they risk losing their car.

 How Does Revolving Debt Affect My Credit Score Compared to Installment Debt?

-According to the current credit scoring models, there are five main factors that contribute to your credit score on your credit report.
-Below are all five factors with how revolving credit and installment credit may affect each one.
-Depending on your financial situation, you may find it easier to keep your credit intact by utilizing one of these funding options.
+According to the current credit scoring models, five main factors contribute to your credit score on your report.
+Below are all five factors of how revolving credit and installment credit may affect each one.

 Your credit mix refers to the variety of financial accounts you currently have.
-Both installment loans and revolving credit can affect your credit score when it comes to credit mix.
-Installment loans affect credit mix because it lets financial institutions know that you have taken out a loan and owe money.
-Revolving credit accounts affect credit mix because it lets financial institutions know that you have access to a set amount of money, as well as how often you borrow from that set amount.
+Installment loans affect the credit mix because they let creditors know that you have taken out a loan and owe money.
+Revolving credit accounts affect the credit mix because it lets financial institutions know that you have access to a set amount of money and how often you borrow from that set amount.

-Again, both revolving debt and installment debt can affect your payment history.
-Since both funding options come with a repayment schedule, financial institutions look at how faithful borrowers are to that plan.
-When you make your revolving debt or installment debt payments on time, these actions positively reflect your credit report.
+Since installment loans and revolving credit come with a repayment schedule, financial institutions look at how faithful borrowers are to that plan.
+When you make your revolving debt or installment debt payments on time, these actions reflect positively on your credit report.

-Furthermore, this category is also affected by what is called a credit utilization ratio.
+Your debt also affects your credit utilization ratio.
 A credit utilization ratio is how much available credit a borrower has compared to how much they are currently using.
 For example, say a person has two credit cards with a $1,000 limit.
 If the balance on one credit card is $1,000 and the other is $0, then that person’s credit utilization ratio would be 50%.

 Credit History Length

-How long you have had financial accounts open also factors into your credit score.
-Say your credit card is your oldest financial account you should reconsider before closing, as long as you are able to keep up with your monthly payments.
-However, if your installment debt is your oldest financial account, you should not hesitate to pay off the balance.
+How long you have had financial accounts open factors into your credit score.
+Say your credit card is your oldest financial account you should reconsider before closing, as long as you can keep up with your monthly payments.
+However, if an installment loan is your oldest account, you should not hesitate to repay it.
 Paying off your debt is more important than keeping your installment loan account open.

 New Credit Inquiries